daixiong-wong/airflow-ml-pipeline/report.md

 #### Defining the DAG Dependencies

-Task dependencies within the DAG are defined using the >> operator to specify the order of execution.
+Task dependencies within the DAG are defined using the `>>` operator to specify the order of execution.
 This ensures that tasks are executed in a sequential and logical manner, creating a clear execution flow.

-Below is the definition of DAG dependencies for easy_destiny:
+Below is the definition of DAG dependencies for `easy_destiny`:

 ```python